Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzureRmSqlInstance.md

 ```

 ## DESCRIPTION
 The **Set-AzureRmSqlInstance** cmdlet modifies properties of an Azure SQL Database Managed instance.
-Properties that are not specified are set to their default values.

 ## EXAMPLES